d-xuan/wednesday/ctf/niteCTF2024/index.md

 }
 ```
 The program then enters into its main loop, where the instruction pointer of the virtual machine is incremented continuously
-whilst instructions are read, decoded and executed.
+while instructions are read, decoded and executed.
 ```c
 void main_loop(vm_state *vm_state)